 When it's necessary to limit authorized access to resources on the public internet—a pre-release staging website, for example, or a SaaS application that allows source whitelisting—it can be difficult to apply access restrictions.
 Authorization typically relies on either source IP whitelisting or setting custom request headers.
-IP whitelisting can be especially difficult to maintain for a number of reasons:
+Legacy IP whitelisting configurations can be especially difficult to maintain for a number of reasons:

 - Users have to provide their external IP address, which may not be static.
 Not only do users have to be provided with instructions on how to determine their external IP address, but any external IP address may not be static, particularly when working from home.